Skip to Content

 Position the handprints, one on each side, with the fingers pointing downward and at a slight angle outward, and glue them just below his eyes.

-Glue on the pom pom or paper nose on top of the Christmas handprints, in the middle of Santa’s face.
+Finally, encourage your child to glue on the pom pom or paper nose on top of the Christmas handprints, in the middle of Santa’s face.

 hand gluing pom nose to Santa handprint craft

-Now sit back and admire your adorable hand print Santa craft!
+Now sit back and admire your adorable handprint Santa craft!
 Don’t you just love this handprint craft?

 hand holding Santa handprint craft